-How I Achieved My First 10K Run (and continued my life-changing running journey)
+How I Achieved My First 10K Run After Completing Couch to 5k

 I started running by following the Couch to 5K program which took me 9 weeks to complete.
 After finishing the C25K plan I was able to run for 30 minutes three times per week.
 I knew that I achieved a milestone target and was aware of the importance that it brought to my physical and mental wellbeing.